Ex-CEO sues Barnes & Noble over his firing

-NEW YORK (AP) — The former CEO of Barnes & Noble is suing the bookseller for breach of contract and defamation following his termination earlier this year.
+NEW YORK (AP) — The former CEO of Barnes & Noble filed a lawsuit Tuesday against the company, saying the bookseller breached his contract for denying him severance and defamed him by saying he engaged in misconduct, which he denies.

-Demos Parneros filed a lawsuit on Tuesday in federal court in Manhattan.
+Barnes & Noble said the lawsuit was an extortion attempt, and that Demos Parneros was terminated for sexual harassment and bullying, claims he refuted in his legal papers.

+In his suit filed in federal court in Manhattan, Parneros said he had been making positive changes at the company, where he had been CEO since April 2017, but was fired without cause after a deal to sell the company didn’t work out and accused founder Leonard Riggio of being volatile and refusing to let go of control.

-Barnes & Noble announced Parneros’ termination in July.
-The company said then it was for violating company policies, but didn’t provide specifics other than saying they weren’t financial ones.
+When Barnes & Noble announced Parneros’ termination in July, the company said then it was for violating company policies, but didn’t provide specifics other than saying they weren’t financial ones.
 Parneros was denied severance.

-In his suit, Parneros says he’s owed severance since he was fired without cause.
-He also accuses the company of defaming him by saying he had engaged in misconduct, which he denies.

 Most Read Business Stories